NK-Works/Robot-Controller-API/Tests/ReadMe.txt

-The tests are made for Bcrypt Authentication and Authorisation and will not work with Argon2 Authentication Authorisation
+The newman automated tests are made for Bcrypt Authentication and Authorisation based collection.json and will not work with Argon2 Authentication and Authorisation.
+Created a collection.json for Argon2 to run the tests with Argon2 Authentication and Authorisation.